Everything is possible: constructing spectrahedra with prescribed facial dimensions: Introduction

-Recall that a convex subset $F$ of a convex set $C$ is a face of $C$, denoted by $F\unlhd C$, if for any $x,y\in C$ with $(x,y)\cap F \neq \emptyset$ we have $x,y\in F$.
+Recall that a convex subset $F$ of a convex set $C$ is a \emph{face} of $C$, denoted by $F\unlhd C$, if for any $x,y\in C$ with $(x,y)\cap F \neq \emptyset$ we have $x,y\in F$.
 The dimension of a convex set is the dimension of the smallest affine subspace that contains this set.
 Since each face is a convex set, dimensions of nonempty faces are well-defined.
 Since the empty set is a face of every convex set, for consistency of notation it is sometimes prescribed the dimension of $-1$.
-In our context empty faces aren't directly relevant, and we we only focus on the nonempty faces and their dimensions.
+In our context, empty faces are not directly relevant; hence, we only focus on the nonempty faces and their dimensions.

 For a convex set $C\subseteq \R^n$ its \emph{facial dimension signature} is the set of nonnegative integers $I$ that consists of the dimensions of faces of $C$, that is, A face $F$ of a convex set $C$ is \emph{exposed} if there exists a closed half-space $H$ such that the set $C$ is a subset of this half-space, and the intersection of its boundary hyperplane with $C$ is exactly $F$.
 A convex set is \emph{facially exposed}, if every proper face of the convex set is exposed.
 Our first main result is that any facial dimension signature is realisable as the solution set of a finite system of convex quadratic inequalities.
 More precisely, we prove the following.